 In this idyllic Cotswold garden, the flagstone paving gently leads to the courtyard ideas beyond, while three pairs of handcrafted obelisks add structure and shape to the herbaceous borders on either side.

 What is the cheapest way to make a garden path?

-'If you are resourceful, you can create a garden path for next to nothing,' says Gardeningetc's Amy Cutmore.
+One of the cheapest ways to make a garden path is to use reclaimed bricks, as Gardeningetc's Amy Cutmore explains.
+'If you are resourceful, you can create a garden path for next to nothing,' she says.
 'During lockdown last spring, I put a shout out on my village's community Facebook group, asking for old house bricks.
-I had an amazing response, and collected hundreds of free bricks from locals keen to get rid of them.'
+I had an amazing response, and collected hundreds of free bricks from locals keen to get rid of them.

 What is the best gravel for a garden path?

 There are many types of gravel available for walkways, but make sure you pick with comfort in mind as well as style.

 A medium-sized gravel of around 10mm (a little over 3/8in) is considered the best choice.
 Go for varieties with smooth, rounded shapes where possible, for maximum comfort underfoot.